Motivation

 How and When To Use Z-Inspection®

-- during the AI design phase as a validation process to ensure trustworthy AI;
+At AI design phase as a co-creation process to ensure trustworthy AI;

-- as part of AI audit to help verify claims;
+As part of an AI audit to help verify claims;